MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/load.md

 ### Example using the template

 Suppose we have a small dataset with the heights and weights of different cats and dogs.
-This dataset is very small to train a model but will be enough to show the process.
+This dataset is very small to train a model but will be enough to show the process of loading a dataset.

 | Height (m) | Weight (kg) | Animal |
 |-----------|------------|--------|